tony-albanese/ci-project-4/README.md

 This site will allow people to sign in, share the books that they're interested in (called a shelf), and see what other people are reading.
 Users can comment on books and like them.
 The whole idea is to get inspiration from other readers as to what books are out there.

+# User Stories

+As a adminstrator, I can login with privileges so that moderate all content on the site.

+# Features

+## Admin Panel
+There is an admin panel which users with the correct privilefes (superusers), can see and manipulate all of the data in the site.
+> As a adminstrator, I can login with privileges so that moderate all content on the site.

 ## technology used